Not sure what a database is or why you should use one? We can help!

 My professor told me to use the library databases, what does that mean?

-Databases have different topical coverage within them.
-Some databases are multidisciplinary and have information on many different topics.
+A library database contains articles and other information from print sources like magazines, academic journals, newspapers and reference books.
+The Library subscribes to a wide variety of databases.
+Some are multidisciplinary and have information on many different topics.
 Other databases are specialized to one topical area like business, or psychology.
 It is important to keep this in mind when it comes time to pick which database to search in.

 I can’t use very many Internet sources for my paper/project, does a library database count?

-The library subscribes to over a 100 databases which include a vast number of journals and articles.
-In fact, many of our library’s journals and articles are only available in electronic format.
-Don’t be worried that you won’t be able to find the exact information you need, often the electronic journals or articles are in PDF format.
-Therefore, these journals and articles look exactly like they would if you were to go to the hard copy print version of the journal or article.
-So although the journals and articles you find online are electronic they are not the same as the “Internet” sources your professors often warn against.
+Most of the Library’s journals and articles are only available in electronic format, often as PDFs.
+These journals and articles look exactly like they would if you were to go to the hard copy print version of the journal or article.
+So although the journals and articles you find online in a library database, they are not the same as the “Internet” sources your professors often warn against.

 Internet sources like those found using Google or on Wikipedia don’t always provide trustworthy information.
 The information found through library databases are part of the library collection, just like a book on the shelf.
 Therefore, using a library database can lead you to helpful and reliable information for your papers and projects.
 When using a library database, you can limit your searches to different types of information like popular sources or peer reviewed sources.
 This control differs than what is available on the free web and can help you find more reliable information.